carstenbauer/TrebstRegistry/README.md

 #### What is CI?

 [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) will run your tests, as specified in your package's `test/runtests.jl` file, whenever you make changes to your package.
-This way, you will be able to identify (unintentionally) breaking changes etc.
+This way, you will be able to identify (unintentional) breaking changes etc.

 #### What is CompatHelper?